tamnjong12/AllForOne/README.md

 # AllForOne
-#All for one changes made
+#All for one changes made..